 - Easter Oppikoppi – 1998 – 2009 (this event no longer takes place);

-- Assorted festivals – events which arise unsystematically on different dates, each staying consistent in their inconstancies of names and themes.
+- Assorted festivals – events which arise on different dates, each staying consistent in their names and themes.

 Live and Let Dirty…

-A single day of classic outdoor revelry will leave the majority of its party goers less than clean.
+A single day of classic outdoor revelry will leave most of its party goers less than clean.

-In 2004, and at the remarkable age of 10, Oppikoppi celebrated its milestone along with thousands upon thousands of party animals, and a line-up fit for the celebration of a decade’s worth of rocking and rolling.
+In 2004, at the age of 10, Oppikoppi celebrated its milestone along with thousands upon thousands of party animals.
+With a line-up fit for the celebration of a decade’s worth of rocking and rolling.